Ahmet Rıza: Leading the Committee of Union and Progress

 Throughout his exile he was constantly approached by Ottoman agents with generous offers of amnesty for his defection, which he always refused.
-However, Ahmed Rıza's stubborn secularism and internationalist positivism caused a rift with conservative Young Turks which united around Mizancı Murat.
+However, Ahmed Rıza's stubborn secularism and internationalist positivism caused a rift with conservative Young Turks which united around Mizancı Murad.
 The basis for this conflict may have been Rıza's attempt to merge the CUP with the Positivist Committee of Paris.
-Most frustrating of all for the Unionists was Rıza staunch opposition to revolution, instead believing in achieving progress through political evolution.
-In a congress held in December 1896, Murad Bey was elected as the head of the CUP, replacing Ahmed Rıza.
-As a result of pressure from Yıldız Palace, the French government banned the Meşveret on April 11, 1896.
+Most frustrating of all for the Unionists was Rıza staunch opposition to revolution, instead believing in progress through political evolution.
+In a congress held in December 1896, Murad Bey was elected as president of the CUP, replacing Ahmed Rıza.
+As a result of pressure from Yıldız Palace, the French government banned the Meşveret on 11 April 1896.
 Rıza took his newspaper to Switzerland in May, before settling in Belgium in September 1897.
 Rıza had to relocate again when the Belgian government banned Meşveret and deported him in 1898, an action condemned by the Belgian Parliament.
 Ahmed Rıza gave up publishing the paper in Turkish, instead continuing its existence in French.
 He was accused of atheism by conservative Young Turks and supporters of Abdul Hamid II.
 By 1899, the Ottoman government clamped opposition even tighter.
 More Unionists were arrested in Istanbul and Mizancı Murad and his friends returned to Istanbul for amnesty and dissolved the CUP.
 What consoled Rıza during this time was that the Young Turks that remained in Europe began to gather around him again and he reconciled with the Geneva Young Turks.
 His sister Selma also joined him in Paris, making her the first female member of the society.